AFWareLLC/rsp/README.md

 - Recent compiler supporting modern C++ standards (clang 18 or newer is recommended, as is `-std=c++23`, but `-std=c++17` works).
 - (For now) Linux only
 - `#include <flatbuffers/flatbuffers.h>` is needed, but `flatc` is only needed if you change the format definitions.
 You might need to recompile the flatbuffer schema to match your version fo flatbuffers: see `build_flatbuffers.sh`.
+The version of Flatbuffers in use by us is `25.2.10` but any recent version should be OK.

 ## A brief introduction